Last updated on January 23rd, 2023 at 04:34 pm

 - A cover must be breathable.
 Choose the cover which is waterproof only on the top.
 As such, it will keep the breathability on the bottom side of the mattress.

 Foam crib mattresses I have listed above are not the cheapest choice.
 That’s why we’ve found an affordable alternative, a Graco Premium foam crib and toddler mattress.
 It’s still not the cheapest one on the market, but very affordable.

 For the price you are paying, you get an excellent baby crib mattress, which meets all safety standards, offers sufficient support, and has many other cool features, which you can find in our Graco Premium Review.

 The structure of the innerspring crib mattress is a little more complex.
 The core is made of steel springs.
-Springs provide excellent support, but they are hard to touch, so they must be surrounded by multiple layers of different cushioning material that give the mattress a needed softness.
+Springs provide excellent support, but they are hard to touch, so they must be surrounded by multiple layers of different cushioning materials that give the mattress a needed softness.

-Innerspring baby crib mattresses differ in number and hardness of steel coils in the core.
+Innerspring baby crib mattresses differ in the number and hardness of steel coils in the core.
 Never buy an innerspring mattress, if you don’t know its exact structure!
 There should be a description of what’s inside on the label or in the manual!

 - lock-stitched binding

 In general, more springs mean better quality.
 If there are more springs, they are closer together, which results in a firmer structure.
 But this is not always the case.
 If the difference in coil count of two mattresses is not too big, the one with fewer coils can offer better support anyway.
 That is because its steel is thicker and stronger.